The equivariant model structure on cartesian cubical sets: Introduction

 The perspective of the generating categories of cofibrations and trivial cofibrations as internally indexed by cubical species (see \S\ref{ssec:species-cylindrical}) was informed by discussions with Andrew Swan.
 Reid Barton's recent insights into the triangulation functor enabled us to considerably simplify the proofs of the results in \S\ref{sec:classical}.

-The first and fourth author are supported by the US Air Force Office of Scientific Research under award number FA9550-21-1-0009 as well as, for the first author, award number FA9550-20-1-0305.
-The fourth author is also supported by US National Science Foundation via the grant DMS-2204304 and by the President's Frontier Award at Johns Hopkins, which supported visits to the other authors.
-The second author was supported by the US Air Force Office of Scientific Research under award number FA9550-19-1-0216, by the Knut and Alice Wallenberg Foundation (KAW) under Grant No.\ 2020.0266 and Grant No.\ 2019.0116.
-The fifth author was supported by Swedish Research Council grant 2019-03765.
+The first and fourth author were supported by the US Air Force Office of Scientific Research under award number FA9550-21-1-0009 as well as, for the first author, award number FA9550-20-1-0305.
+The second author was supported by the US Air Force Office of Scientific Research under award number FA9550-19-1-0216 and by the Knut and Alice Wallenberg Foundation (KAW) under grant numbers 2020.0266 and 2019.0116.
+The third author was supported by the ForCUTT project, ERC advanced grant number 101053291.
+The fourth author is also supported by US National Science Foundation via the grants DMS-2204304 and DMS-2507077 and by the President's Frontier Award at Johns Hopkins, which supported visits to the other authors.
+The fifth author was supported by the Swedish Research Council under grant number 2019-03765 and the US Air Force Office of Scientific Research under award number FA9550-24-1-0302.